exakat/exakat/docs/Rules.rst

 Method arguments and return values may be by reference.
 Then, they need to be a valid variable.

-Objects are always passed by reference, so there is no need to explicitely declare it.
+Objects are always passed by reference, so there is no need to explicitly declare it.

 Expressions, including ternary operator, produce value, and can't be used by reference directly.
 This is also the case for expression that include one or more reference.